Heywood Hale Broun: Career

 Broun appeared in thirteen Broadway productions from 1949 through 1967, including "Take Her, She's Mine", "Send Me No Flowers", and "Bells Are Ringing".

 In 1966, Broun was hired by CBS, where he began working, as a color commentator, for the Triple Crown of Thoroughbred Racing alongside Jack Whitaker, staying, for two decades, for a wide variety of sporting events.
 Along with his long-time producer E. S. "Bud" Lamoreaux, he became a permanent fixture from the initial broadcast in January 1966 of the Saturday edition of the CBS Evening News with Roger Mudd.
 Broun was noted for his "merry mustache, his loud jackets and his suitcase full of words, oh what words," as Lamoreaux later put it in a retrospective of Broun's work that appeared in a series of 36 half-hour shows on ESPN called Woodie's World.

-Broun's five-minute Saturday night features on CBS were about the big stories and the not so little ones.
-Starting with Lombardi and Namath in Super Bowls I and III, moving on to Ali and Frazier, along with DiMaggio and Ted Williams and "the Miracle Mets," and Russell and Cousy and Wilt Chamberlain, and Nicklaus and Secretariat and Ruffian, Broun also contributed some distinguished reporting from the Mexico City and Munich Olympics where he reported on important world events like the "Black Power salute" of the American sprinters John Carlos and Tommy Smith at the playing of the National Anthem in 1968 and the terrorist attack on the Israeli wrestling team in 1972.
+Broun's five-minute Saturday night features on CBS covered major sports stories and cultural events.
+His broadcasts included coverage of Super Bowls I and III featuring Lombardi and Namath, the boxing rivalries of Ali and Frazier, along with DiMaggio and Ted Williams and "the Miracle Mets."
+He also covered prominent figures in basketball and horse racing, including Russell and Cousy and Wilt Chamberlain, and Nicklaus and Secretariat and Ruffian.
+Broun also reported from the Mexico City Olympics where he reported on important world events like the "Black Power salute" of the American sprinters John Carlos and Tommy Smith at the playing of the National Anthem in 1968.
+Additionally he reported from the 1972 Munich Olympics regarding the terrorist attack on the Israeli wrestling team that resulted in the deaths of 11 athletes and coaches.

-However, in between the "big stories," he filed pieces from the national marbles championship in Wildwood, New Jersey, the national lefthanded golfers championship in Galesburg, Illinois and a profile of a rodeo clown in Cheyenne, Wyoming.
+However, in between the "big stories," he filed pieces from the national marbles championship in Wildwood, New Jersey, the national left-handed golfers championship in Galesburg, Illinois and a profile of a rodeo clown in Cheyenne, Wyoming.

 Broun also took a lap in a racing sports car with Britain's Stirling Moss, showed up as the coxswain of the Harvard crew as they prepared for their annual battle on the Thames River in New London, Connecticut, with arch-rival Yale, and was run over by a wild horse at the American Indian rodeo in Oregon, after which he tracked down an American original, "Buckskin Bill" Hart, who was living a hermit's life at the confluence of the Salmon River and Wildhorse Creek, somewhere near a remote dude ranch in Mackey Bar, Idaho.